-It is a curious fact that there are 200,00) people in the United States who have artificial legs or hands.
+It is a curious fact that there are 200,000 people in the United States who have artificial legs or hands.

 A well in the south, from which a strong breeze rushed for years, has suddenly taken to spouting water.

 Miss Lincoln, daughter of Minister to England Robert Lincoln, has become an acknowledged belle in London.

 British soldiers not in possession of swimming certificates are forbidden to enter boats for purposes of recreation.

 The finest diamonds visible at the Shah's visit to the Paris exhibition are said to have been worn by Mrs. Whitelaw Reid.

-Tennyson, Darwin, Gladstone, Lincoln, Oliver Wendell Holmes, Edgar Allen Poe and Lord Houghton were born in the year 1809.
-It is estimated that a major-general in citizen's clothes deteriorates fifty per cent, more especially if he smokes common in Cincinnati on a recent afternoon 210 had lost one or more of the hind buttons off their coats.
+Tennyson, Darwin, Gladstone, Lincoln, Oliver Wendell Holmes, Edgar Allen Poa and Lord Houghton were born in the year 1800

+It is estimated that a major-general in citizen's clothes deteriorates fifty per cent, more especially if he smokes common

+Out of 246 men passing along Main street in Cincinnati on a recent alternoon 210 had lost one or more of the hind buttons off their coats.

 There are still over 10,000,000 square miles of unoccupied districts in various heathen lands, where missionaries thus far have never entered.

-A London journal states shirts of chain armor, which cost about \$50), are now worn by more than one distinguished person on the continent A San Francisco jeweler has just received \$700 for diamonds which he sold twentyfive years ago.
+A London journal states shirts of chain armor, which cost about \$500, are now worn by more than one distinguished person on the continent.

+A San Francisco jeweler has just received \$700 for diamonds which he sold twentyfive years ago.
 The purchaser was honest but he had bad luck.

 A brakeman on the Chicago & Alton locked three murderous tramps in a refrigerator-car.
-They have an ice way of doing things on that line.
-The drivers of Boston ice wagons suffernore from the heat las the draymen, although having a temperature of 519 at their backs. acid to one and a half pints of water.
+They have an ice way of

+The drivers of Boston ice wagons suffer-

+TUSSLE WITH A 'GATER.

+Mouthed Monster.

+Following are the particulars of a

-and let the birds eat what they will of it.
+The Poultry-Keeper remedy is doubtless a good one, and is as follows: "Add a teaspoonful of strong liquid carbolic | fourths of a pint of boiling water; acid to one and a half pints of water, flavor with nutmeg. and let the birds eat what they will of it.
 If they do not eat give them a teaspoonful of the water twice a day; the same with turkeys.
 If they do not improve, take one gill crude petroleum, one gill kerosene oil, one tablespoonful of pulverized boracic acid, and one teaspoonful of carbolic acid.
 Shake well before using, and with a sewingmachine can, force ten or twelve drops down the throat of the sick bird twice a day.
 Keep the bird warm and dry, and give no drinking water with this treatment.
 If they will eat, give the soft food (corn meal is best), mixed with the carbolic acid and water."

-Another good remedy that has been recommended is hyposulphite of soda, 4 parts; red pepper.
-1 part; rosin, 1 part; rhubarb, 1 part.
-Give each fowl a teaspconful, and repeat every hour until relieved.
-It is a strong purgative, and after cleaning out the germs of disease give each bird a few drops of tincture of iron in a spoonful of warm Post.
-One of those not infrequent, but water.
+Another good remedy that has been recommended is hyposulphite of soda, 4 parts; red pepper, 1 part; rosin, 1 part; rhubarb, 1 part.
+Give each fowl a teaspoonful, and repeat every hour until relieved.
+It is a strong purgative, and after cleaning out the germs of disease give each bird a few drops of tincture of iron in a spoonful of warm water.

 Keeping Sweet Potatoes.